 Agency/contract aircraft are equipped with Automated Flight Following (AFF).
 If AFF is not working or unavailable the mission must utilize 15 minute location reporting on flight following frequency with LIFC.
 This does not require the cancelation of a mission.
 AFF issues should be resolved as soon as possible per contract requirement.

 If at any time radio communication is not working, the mission must stop and return to nearest/safest or home base if that can be done safely.
 In this case the pilot should attempt to establish FAA flight following or contact with airport control tower to return to base.
-Do not return to operations until radio communication has been restored and AMI approved back to contract availability.
+Do not return to operations until radio communication has been restored and Aviation Maintenance Inspector AMI approved back to contract availability.

 Observers should be aware of other incidents that may be utilizing the same frequencies.
 Use good radio etiquette to try to prevent interfering with ongoing critical traffic from other incidents.